endritvs/laravel-ai-toolkit/README.md

 echo $response; // Output will be the AI's response.
 ```

+### Explanation:

+- setContent('What is the capital of France?'): Sets the question content for the AI model to process.
+- setModel('gpt-3.5-turbo'): Specifies the AI model to be used.
+- setMaxTokens(50): Limits the response to a maximum of 50 tokens.
+- execute(): Sends the request to the AI model and retrieves the response.

 ### Query Builder Example

 The query builder allows you to build queries for AI models: